CUH Logo

 • A doctor will discuss penile rehabilitation and erectile function with you.

-• Your nurse may discuss discharge back to your GP with you from years 3-5 post surgery, to continue PSA monitoring in the community (this will be assessed on an individual basis)
+• Your nurse may discuss discharge back to your GP with you, from around years 3 to 5 post surgery, to continue PSA monitoring in the community (this will be assessed on an individual basis).

 • You will be required to have a PSA blood test prior to every appointment.